hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

    The "kty" (label: 1) element MUST be present for all key types and the integer value found in the IANA COSE Key Types registry MUST be used.
+The tstr data type is not used with the kty element.

-Other elements depend on the chosen key type.
+   Many COSE Key elements depend on the chosen key type.
 The subsection below list the required elements for commonly used key types.

-## RSA Public Keys
+## Octet Key Pair (OKP)

-   The required elements for an RSA public key are:
+The required elements for elliptic curve public keys that use the OKP key type, such as X25519, are:

-   -  "n" (label: -1, data type: bstr)
+   -  "kty" (label: 1, data type: int, value: 1)
+   -  "crv" (label: -1, value: int)
-   -  "e" (label: -2, data type: bstr)
+   -  "x" (label: -2, value: bstr)

+Details can be found in Section 7.1 of {{RFC9053}}.

-## Elliptic Curve Public Keys
+## Elliptic Curve Keys w/ x- and y-coordinate pair

-   The required elements for an elliptic curve public key are:
+The required elements for elliptic curve public keys that use the EC2 key type, such as NIST P-256, are:

+   -  "kty" (label: 1, data type: int, value: 2)
    -  "crv" (label: -1, data type: int)
    -  "x" (label: -2, data type: bstr)
    -  "y" (label: -3, data type: bstr)

+Details can be found in Section 7.1 of {{RFC9053}}.

 Note: {{RFC9052}} offers both compressed as well as uncompressed point representations.
 For interoperability, implementations following this